MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-drop.md

 ## Returns

-The command returns the remaining materialized views in the database, which is the output of the [show materialized-views](materialized-view-show-commands.md#show-materialized-view) command.
+The command returns the remaining materialized views in the database, which is the output of the [.show materialized-views](materialized-view-show-commands.md#show-materialized-view) command.

 ## Example